wpgodspeed/wp-godspeed/readme.txt

 == Description ==

-A **content delivery network (aka CDN)** is a global network of servers which expedite the delivery of your site's content on behalf of your server.
+A **content delivery network (CDN)** is a global network of servers which expedite the delivery of your site's content on behalf of your server.
 The primary benefits of a CDN are extensive, but mainly you get more  reliability, scalability, and performance.
 The **WP Godspeed CDN plugin** helps you to easily connect a CDN to WordPress.

 = What does it do exactly? =